Skip to Content

 2. Add the onion and sauté for 2 minutes.

-3. Stir in the ground beef and garlic, season with salt and pepper, and cook, breaking up the beef occasionally, until cooked through, about 5 minutes.
+3. Stir in the ground beef and garlic, and add the salt and pepper.

-4. Mix in the taco seasoning, tomatoes and chicken broth.
+5. Mix in the taco seasoning, tomatoes, and chicken broth.

-5. Reduce to a simmer and cook about 5 minutes until the sauce has reduced.
+6. Reduce the heat to a simmer and cook for about 5 minutes until the sauce has reduced.

-6. Spoon the mixture into lettuce leaves and top with your favorite toppings.
+7. Spoon the mixture into lettuce leaves and top with your favorite taco toppings.

-7. Shredded reduced fat cheddar cheese, diced tomatoes, diced red onion, diced avocado, sweet peppers, chopped cilantro, light sour cream, for serving.
+Optional toppings: Shredded reduced-fat cheddar cheese, diced tomatoes, diced red onion, diced avocado, sweet peppers, chopped cilantro, light sour cream, for serving.

 Nutrition Information: